Bachelor of Science in ASL/English Interpreting

 This program is accredited by the Commission on Collegiate Interpreter Education.

 The program admits students each fall, and the application deadline is March 31.
-Review additional information on program admission, including the required Limited Access Screening and application deadlines, on the B.S.
-ASL/English Interpreting Program Admission page.
+Review additional information on program admission, including the required Limited Access Screening and application deadlines, by selecting the button above.
 Review the Osprey Map for information on course sequence and other program requirements.